 Generally we do not charge for any academy activities, but we do invite voluntary contributions to help towards the cost of visits.
 There is no obligation to contribute and no child will be excluded from an activity because his/her parents are unwilling or unable to contribute.
 However, if insufficient parents support a visit financially, we may have to cancel it.
-A residential visit to an outdoor activity centre is usually available to Year 6 during the Summer Term.

-It is academy policy that a charge is made for the replacement of equipment or books that have been lost or deliberately damaged.
+It is academy policy that a charge is made for the replacement of equipment, such as the iPads, or books that have been lost or deliberately damaged.

-Extra-curricular clubs
+Co-curricular Opportunities

-Our range of extra-curricular opportunities is constantly evolving.
+Our range of opportunities is constantly evolving.
 Recent clubs on offer have included football, dance, French, table tennis, choir, homework, cricket, tag rugby and hockey.
-We also take advantage of a variety of extra-curricular clubs run by specialist outside providers (payment to these can be required) whenever possible.
+We also take advantage of a variety of clubs run by specialist outside providers (payment to these can be required) whenever possible.
 If children sign up to a club we do expect regular attendance.